 Too Many Options Or Too Few?

-Regardless of industry, most products or services offer multiple flavours or variants of the primary offering.
+Regardless of industry, most products or services offer multiple flavors or variants of the primary offering.

 Henry Ford famously offered his customers the Model T “in any color that he wants so long as it is black”.